-Today, the same unique soil that enabled the crocus to flourish here is the key to growing the highest quality grapes that make our premium sparkling wines.
+Today, the same unique soil that enabled the crocus to flourish here is the key to growing the highest quality grapes that make our premium English sparkling wines.

 It is our vision that Saffron Grange will help revive this valuable land for generations to come.

 In turning what we like to call the ‘Saffron region’ into a renowned centre for fine English sparkling wine, we hope to help create jobs, prosperity and a lasting legacy for our local community.